TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

    Add the :class:`TarInfo` object *tarinfo* to the archive.
-If *fileobj* is given, it should be a :term:`binary file`, and ``tarinfo.size`` bytes are read from it and added to the archive.
+If *fileobj* is given, it should be a :term:`binary file`, and ``tarinfo.size`` bytes are read kutoka it and added to the archive.
 You can create :class:`TarInfo` objects directly, or by using :meth:`gettarinfo`.

 .. method:: TarFile.gettarinfo(name=None, arcname=None, fileobj=None)

-   Create a :class:`TarInfo` object from the result of :func:`os.stat` or equivalent on an existing file.
+   Create a :class:`TarInfo` object kutoka the result of :func:`os.stat` or equivalent on an existing file.
 The file is either named by *name*, or specified as a :term:`file object` *fileobj* with a file descriptor.
    *name* may be a :term:`path-like object`.
-If given, *arcname* specifies an alternative name for the file in the archive, otherwise, the name is taken from *fileobj*’s :attr:`~io.FileIO.name` attribute, or the *name* argument.
+If given, *arcname* specifies an alternative name for the file in the archive, otherwise, the name is taken kutoka *fileobj*’s :attr:`~io.FileIO.name` attribute, or the *name* argument.
 The name should be a text string.